Skip to main content

 About this report

-This report was generated by Scorafy's AI in 28 seconds, based on the respondent's specific answers.
+This report was drafted by Scorafy's AI in about a minute, based on the respondent's specific answers, then reviewed and released by an assessor.
 No two reports are identical - each is tailored to the individual's unique pattern of responses.
-The assessment creator's methodology and frameworks were used to contextualise the analysis.
+The assessment creator's rubric and grading schema were used to contextualise the analysis.

-Build your own branded assessment and let AI generate a unique, personalised coaching report for every respondent.
+Build your own branded assessment and let AI draft a unique, evidence-referenced report for every respondent - reviewed and released by you.
 Start for free - no credit card required.